 - Annotations.
 If you annotate your trial during the recording, the annotation events (name and time) will be present in the detailed CSV export.

-- Metadata (XML format).
+- Trial Metadata (XML format).
 Regardless of how many trials your exported, one XML file will be generated that describes the metadata for all of the exported trials.
 This information is largely redundant with what is provided in the metadata fields in the CSV exports, but is in a format that can be re-imported into Mobility Lab.
 If you are exporting data with the goal of re-importing it into another Mobility Lab system or workspace, this option and the "Raw inertial data" option must both be selected.

 - Raw inertial data (HDF format).
 These are the actual recordings that were made for the exported trials.
 Each trial results in one such recording, and each of these recordings will contain the data from all Opals that were configured at the time of the recording.